 - Note that if you sell your house within the first five years after claiming the deduction, it will be reversed in the year which you sell it and the amount will also be added to your income in the year of selling.

-Tax Savings on Home Loans you Can Avail of Under Section 80EE
+Tax Savings on Home Loans Can be Availed of u/s 80EE

 - On your interest payments, a proposal has been made to increase the income tax benefits by rupees 1.5 Lakhs.

-- Under section 80EE, the upper limit for tax deductions is Rs.
+- Under section 80EE limit, tax deductions are capped at Rs.
 3.5 lakhs.

 - You can avail of these benefits over and above the existing exemption of Rs.
 2 lakhs under section 24(b).